What a difference a summer can make

 - More than half of the achievement gap between youth from lower- and higher-income households can be explained by unequal access to summer learning opportunities.
 As a result, youth from low-income households are less likely to graduate from high school or enter college (Alexander et al., 2007).

 - It’s not just a child’s academic knowledge that changes over the summer.
 Most children—particularly those with a high risk of obesity—gain weight more rapidly during summer break (Von Hippel et al., 2007).

-Summer does not have to be a missed opportunity for our youth.
+Summer does not have to be a missed opportunity

-- Service learning.
+- Service learning

-- The Co-Planning/Co-Delivery Model.
+- The Co-Planning/Co-Delivery Model

-- Using hands-on, experiential, real-world learning.
+- Using hands-on, experiential, real-world learning

-- Connecting to the community in authentic, helpful ways.
+- Connecting to the community in authentic, helpful ways

 - Teachers from traditional school settings have overwhelmingly praised a core component of HSLI’s curriculum, hands-on, experiential learning.
 These education professionals have recommended this style of teaching/learning be implemented year-round.